July 25, 2017

 Computational fluid dynamics (CFD) has been used to troubleshoot separation equipment, mainly by analyzing liquids and gasses separately.
 Extended use of multiphase simulation is now possible thanks to enhancements to computing power, as well as the high-performance computing (HPC) scalability and performance improvements we’ve made to Ansys Fluent.
 The multiphase method allows for detailed analysis of interphase interactions, providing more realistic results than individual CFD analyses.
 However, the Euler-Euler multiphase models used in the simulation are complex and require multiple global synchronizations, making them harder to efficiently scale at high core counts than single phase laminar or turbulent flow simulation models.
 Unstructured mesh and complex geometry add further to the complexity.

 To improve the efficiency of the multiphase simulation runs, Ansys collaborated with Saudi Aramco and the KAUST Supercomputing Core Lab (KSL), which runs Shaheen II, a Cray® XC40™ supercomputer to best our previous record of scaling Ansys Fluent to 36,000 cores.
-Read the full press release on how we scaled to nearly 200,000 cores.

 We are committed to taking simulations to new levels of software scalability to benefit all of our customers, so the need for strong HPC technology partnerships is crucial.
 Software and HPC developers need to collaborate to ensure the simulation software scales well on the latest HPC infrastructure.
 To do so requires a user community to provide real-world, industrially and/or scientifically relevant applications.
 And, because it is often impossible for industrial companies like Saudi Aramco to divert their production HPC systems to test this level of extreme scalability, they need an HPC center like KSL to provide access to large HPC resources and HPC system expertise.